What should I eat?

 Here are our 4 Most Important Things You Should Consider When Choosing a Diet.

-1) What can you cope with – What can you manage, where is your head space!
+1) What can you cope with – What can you manage, where is your headspace!
 What can you do and what can’t you do or what are you willing to do and what are you not willing to do?
 What can you cope with?
 How many people are you responsible for?
-What is your work load like?
-A mother with young children has different things to consider compared to a single person without these type of responsibilities for others.
-Education and training goes a long way to help and support the needed changes but initially these are essential considerations.
+What is your workload like?
+A mother with young children has different things to consider compared to a single person without these types of responsibilities for others.
+Education and training go a long way to help and support the needed changes but initially, these are essential considerations.